 A small bookcase in the Cafe de Arte, in Granada, has books for visitors who like to read.

 It is unknown whether these books come from the owner’s library, were donated by friends and patrons, or are part of a take one, bring one system.
 Readers these days are becoming scarce with humans preferring to surf the web – an almost unlimited bookcase of ideas, images, sales pitches, entertainments, propaganda, lies, and sordid truth.
-You can see more on the internet in a night than you can visit in a lifetime.
+You can see and read more on the internet in a night than you can see or read in a lifetime of going to bookstores and libraries.

 In this little bookcase is a tome on weight loss, an obsession in industrialized countries where people work less, sit more, and want to look pretty from every angle.